denten-books/plain-text/3-format.md

 screen, what you see is but a small part of what you could get.
 We are presented with thick content, beyond the visible image, the composite of all that is contained within the three-dimensional page.
-In print, content can be gleaned from the surface; there is nothing but surface on a page.
-The screen is a laminate.
+In print, content can be gleaned from the surface; there is nothing but surface on page.
+Screens are laminates.
 Light and liquid crystal---the preferred media for contemporary text---surge between the substrates in response to electrical signal.
 Screen surfaces conceal further strata of codification, inscribed onto recondite planes of inscription: hard disks, solid state drives, platters, drums, memory